Financial-Times/ui-style-guide/index.md

 __Georgia__

-If Miller is not possible then the fall back font should be Georgia.
-If at all possible don’t use Georgia Italic
+Georgia is the standard article body font.
+If at all possible don’t use Georgia italic.

+__Clarion__

+Clarion is the standard article body font on the FT webapp only.

 __Arial / Helvetica__